Citation, DOI, disclosures and article data

 Patients typically present from one week to a few months after large myocardial infarction.

 - general malaise

 - pericardial friction rub (murmurs by auscultation)

-The aetiology is not well understood, and several possible pathomechanisms have been proposed, including local inflammation, autoimmune response and latent viruses.
+The etiology is not well understood, and several possible pathomechanisms have been proposed, including local inflammation, autoimmune response, and latent viruses.
 There is a consensus that 2:

-- DS shares similarities with other entities seen after myocardial damage, including
+- Dressler syndrome shares similarities with other entities seen after myocardial damage, including

 - postcardiotomy syndrome

 It is most commonly seen after transmural infarction; however, it may also be seen in milder forms of myocardial infarction 5.